LowNightSnack/lownightsnack.github.io/About.md

 # About

-This is the official page for a hungry learner developer.
+This is the official page for a hungry learning developer.

 [Email](mailto:mamoorjaankhan@gmail.com)